Cordobo/angularx-qrcode/README.md

 | usesvg      | Boolean | false     | SVG Output |

 ## Note
-Depending on the size (amoutn of data) of the *qrdata* to encode, a minimum *size* might be required.
+Depending on the size (amount of data) of the *qrdata* to encode, a minimum *size* might be required.

 ## License
 MIT License